jjs105/devcontainers/features/src/odin-lang/NOTES.md

-_Please note that compiling of the ODIN language is not yet supported by this feature._
+_Please note that compiling of the Odin language is not yet supported by this feature._

 ## Development Container Build Times